This work is licensed under CC BY 4.0 - Read how use or adaptation requires attribution

 Minimum data supplied by FinOps team Additional recommended fields (along with left) TBM data to supplement even further

-Business Owner (the entity that will receive the charge) Application Business Org Structure
+Business Owner or Cost Center (the entity that will receive the charge) Application Business Org Structure

 Cost Cloud Service Provider Name CMDB (Application & Services relationships)